 Education Performance and Spending Dashboard

-Welcome to the "K12 Education Performance and Spending Dashboard."
-This tool is for parents, teachers, members of the public, and decision makers to view how education money is spent in the state of Utah.
-Student performance data is also included so that users can see possible links between spending and performance.
+Welcome to the K-12 Education Performance and Spending Dashboard.
+This tool is designed for parents, educators, community members, and decision-makers to explore how education funding is allocated across the State of Utah.
+Student performance data is also integrated to help users examine the relationships between spending and academic outcomes.

 Pages

-• Proficiency: The 'Proficiency' page displays summary statistics on test scores and how those outcomes are related to spending.
+• Proficiency: The 'Proficiency' page displays summary statistics on test scores and shows how those educational outcomes relate to spending.

 Interactive Components